scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 To smoothen the migration, the deprecation warnings will only be emitted if you compile with the `-strict` flag under Dotty 3.
 Alphanumeric methods that are defined without the `@infix` annotation used in an infix position will be deprecated by default starting with Dotty 3.1.

+For more information, see the [documentation](http://dotty.epfl.ch/docs/reference/changed-features/operators.html#the-infix-annotation).
+Note that the `@alpha` annotation also described in the documentation is a work in progress and is not available in this release.

+## `given` clause comes last

 ### Compatibility: the `@alpha` annotation